About choosing a restaurant in Chamonix

 For a Michelin-starred seafood experience head to the Albert Premier; the restaurant offers subtle, simple, modern cuisine and the seafood here is second to none.

-Situated by the river Arve on Rue du Moulin is Le Cap Horn; take the stairs from street level and you will find the restaurant on the second floor, there is also a mezzanine above the main room for a more intimate setting.
-It’s a little surprising to see memorabilia from the sea in Chamonix, but this emphasises that seafood is the star of the menu.
+Situated by the river Arve on Rue du Moulin is Le Cap Horn.
+It’s a little surprising to see memorabilia from the ocean in Chamonix, but this emphasises that seafood is the star of the menu.
 There are also local specialties and a host of meat dishes to choose from.
 The restaurant offers a great value lunchtime menu, an oyster bar, and a ranges of sushi platters that can be enjoyed in Les Caves, the wine bar on the ground floor.

 Coquillages du Mont Blanc is the latest addition to the Chamonix seafood scene - a small but very chic oyster bar stocking the freshest shellfish as well as soups and sauces.
 You can either try their tasting menu at the bar, or order to take-away.